Q: Can I order trees in different colors?

 A: If you have been honest with yourself during the initial discussion about what is important to you, the layout I design should be pretty close.
 I give my clients ample opportunity for feedback at every stage of the project and I will be making constant changes based on this feedback.
 I will continue making any requested changes at no additional charge, up to 10% of the hours you initially paid for.
 In most cases, this should be enough to give you the layout you want.
 After this, if you still want additional changes, these will be charged for.
 At any time, you may call a design “done”, and I will send you the 3pi file to use or modify as you see fit.

 Q: You mentioned a full-sized track template for layout designs.
 Is this included?

-A: No. I don’t have the hardware to produce it, but I know someone who provides this service.
+A: No. I don’t have the hardware to produce it, but I know someone who provides this service as a reasonable price (usually about $2/sf).
 Not everyone will want it so I don’t add it into the base price.
 I can order it for you but there is an extra charge for it.